ucsb-cs156/ucsb-cs156.github.io/tutorials/student/student_ex12.md

 # What's next?

 That's it for ex12.
-In the next exercise, we start to look at reading student records from files into an ArrayList, as preparation for sorting.
+In the next exercise, we start to look at reading student records from files into an `ArrayList`, as preparation for sorting.